By Tim Lambert

 Under Turkish rule, some Albanians converted to Islam although Christians were allowed to practice their religion.
 Generally, Turkish rule brought stability to Albania.
 However, in the late 19th century, a strong independence movement grew up in Albania.

 Albania in the 20th century

-The nationalist movement promoted Albanian language and culture.
+The nationalist movement promoted the Albanian language and culture.
 Then in 1912 war broke out between the Turks and the Balkan League (Montenegro, Greece, Serbia, and Bulgaria).
 By 1912 the Turkish Empire was in steep decline and Albanians were afraid their country would be divided up between members of the Balkan League.
-To prevent that happening Albanian leaders met in Vlora and on 28 November 1912 they declared independence.
+To prevent that from happening Albanian leaders met in Vlora and on 28 November 1912 they declared independence.

 On 20 December 1912 the European great powers (Britain, France, Germany, Austria, and Russia recognized Albanian independence.
 In 1913 they appointed a commission to demarcate Albania’s borders.
 However, they refused to recognize the provisional government in Albania.
 Instead, they made a German prince, William of Wied king of Albania.
 William arrived in Albania in March 1914.
 However, he fled after only six months in September 1914.
 Albania then split into regions without any central government.

 However, in 1918 the Albanians formed a provisional government.
 Elections were held and a parliament sat in Tirana in 1920.
 The Albanian Interior Minister was Ahmet Zogu (1895-1961).
 In December 1922 he became Albanian premier.
 However, Zogu lost the election in January 1924 and he fled abroad in June 1924.
 Yet in December 1924 with Yugoslav help, he marched on Tirana and overthrew the government.
 Zogu quickly made himself dictator.
 In 1928 he made himself King Zog of Albania.